Review: The Second Journey (2024) by Joel Bigman

 They are said to come in different colors and sizes depending on the country and religious tradition (Strong, 2004, p.
 11).

-But neither of these items could help evil beings achieve immortality.
-I’ve previously noted that Journey to the West was heavily influenced by the Buddho-Daoist philosophy of the Southern Quanzhen School Patriarch Zhang Boduan (張伯端, mid to late-980s-1082).
+But neither of these things could help evil beings achieve immortality.
+I’ve previously noted that JTTW was heavily influenced by the Buddho-Daoist philosophy of the Southern Quanzhen School Patriarch Zhang Boduan (張伯端, mid to late-980s-1082).
 He believed that in order to become a true transcendent (xian, 仙), one had to achieve both the Daoist elixir of immortality and Buddha-nature (Shao, 1997; 2006).
 The first extends your life, while the second frees you from the endless rounds of rebirth.
 While the aforementioned spiritual objects may grant them divine longevity, it won’t make them unkillable.
 And if they are killed, they would still be subject to the wheel of reincarnation.
 It would be up to them to achieve the last step in this two-step process.
 But that would require these spirits to mend their evil ways and “return to the right path” (gui zheng, 歸正)—i.e. convert to Buddhism.

 Update: 12-29-22